foxitsoftware/FoxitPDFSDKForWeb-ReactJS-Example/README.md

 If you are integrating FoxitPDFSDK for Web into your existing React project, you should read this section before continue.
 You may want to check out [Addons](http://webviewer-demo.foxitsoftware.com/docs/developer-guide/ui-extension/addons/introduction.html) for detailed introductions.

 Here we introduce three ways to reference SDK addons for Anguar project, you may choose one of them based on your needs.
-This [Comparison](#Addons reference methods comparison) will help you to better understand the difference of the three ways and make a choice.
+This [Comparison](#Addons reference methods comparison) will help you to better understand the difference of the three ways and make a choice.If you need to run multiple instances, see the third method.

 #### 1. Reference fragmented addons